luke-h1/weather-api/README.md

 npm run server
 ```
 ### start
-* Command to start server in production
+* Command to start the server in production

 ```shell
 npm run start